kim-mccallum/process-journal-api/README.md

 ## Deploying

-When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.
+When this project is ready to be updated and redeployed, simply run `npm run build` and then `npm run deploy` which will push to this remote's master branch.